hez2010/BlazorRouter/README.md

 </Switch>
 ```

-Besides, you can nested `Switch` to use nested routing:
+Besides, you can nest `Switch` to use nested routing:

 For example:
 ```html